-We want you to enjoy the many interesting places in and around Saranda, including the Blue Eye, the Butrint Archaeological Site, and Lekursi Castle.
+We want you to enjoy the many interesting places in and around Saranda, including the Blue Eye, the Butrint Archaeological Site, the ancient site of Phoenice (Finiq) and Lekursi Castle.

 Saranda is the ancient, charming fishing village and a popular tourist resort for Albanians, especially newlyweds!
 With its excellent climate and stunning location overlooking the Ionian Sea, its definitely one of the loveliest settings in Albania.

 With lashings of fresh fish to whet your appetite, after a days wallowing in the crystal clear waters!

 The town of Saranda is built in amphitheatre style rising up a hill, with stone steps linking the top of the hill, right down to the sea promenade.

 Rounded off with a relaxing stroll through this charming town, visiting the few museums and the remains of the 6th century Synagogue.
 The perfect location to relax and attune into the local pace of reality!
 Saranda is an ideal base for exploring the many attractions of the southwest of the country, especially the amazing archaeological site of Butrint.

 No trip to Albania would be complete without a visit to the ancient town of Butrint.
 One of Albania’s and the Balkans’ major archaeological centres, which is protected under UNESCO as a World Heritage Site.
 According to one legend, the city was founded by fleeing Trojans after the burning of Troy by the victorious Greeks, in the 12th Century B.C..
 ‘Butrint’ provides a glimpse of Mediterranean civilization from the Bronze Age through the Greek, Roman, Byzantine, Venetian and Ottoman periods – all atop a cliff overlooking Corfu.